‘Avatar’s’ Pandora Opens At Walt Disney World’s Animal Kingdom Park In May

 Guy Fieri Helps Re-Open Planet Hollywood Restaurant At Disney Springs In Orlando [Videos]

-The timing of the opening of Pandora: The World of Avatar is in line with Disney’s Guardians of the Galaxy ride which is opening on the West coast at Disney California Adventure park.
+The timing of the opening of Pandora: The World of Avatar is in line with Disney’s Guardians of the Galaxy ride, which is opening on the West coast at Disney California Adventure park.
 Both are just the start to other new additions coming to the theme parks which include new Star Wars and Toy Story themed areas coming to Disneyland in Anaheim and Disney Hollywood Studios in Orlando.

 [Featured Image by Kevin Winter/Getty Images]